hapi-server/specification/hapi-dev/HAPI-data-access-spec-dev.md

 time step; must have units; also must have a fill value that represents no measurement or absent information.

-**dataset** – a collection with a conceptually uniform set of parameters; one instance of all the parameters together with associated with a time value constitutes a data record.
-A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details.
+**record** - all the parameters together with associated with a time value.

+**dataset** – a collection of uniform records; A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details.